sumanmukherjee03/practice-and-katas/k8s/CKA/debugging.README.md

 Ways to work around the issue :
-  - Add `resolvConf: <path_to_real_resolvconf>"` in the kubelet config so that the kubelet can pass this to the pods instead of the default `/etc/resolv.conf` For systems using `systemd-resolved`, that path is `/run/systemd/resolve/resolv.conf`
+  - Add `resolvConf: <path_to_real_resolvconf>"` in the kubelet config so that the kubelet can pass this to the pods instead of the default `/etc/resolv.conf` For systems using `systemd-resolved`, the actual resolv.conf being used is `/run/systemd/resolve/resolv.conf`
   - Disable local dns cache and restore `/etc/resolv.conf` to the original This is because ubuntu by default ships with dnsmasq installed and a dns query first hits the dns cache.
 If it is not found there it is forwarded to the DNS servers configured for the domain.